 The Group's ability to engage in financing, investment or derivative transactions could be adversely affected by the financial soundness of other financial institutions and market participants.
-Financial services institutions are interrelated, particularly because of their trading, clearing, counterparty and funding or other relationships.
+Financial services institutions are closely interrelated.
 As a result, defaults or even rumours or questions about one or more financial services institutions or the financial services industry generally, may have led to market-wide liquidity problems and could in the future lead to further losses or defaults.